-Any type of neutral flavoured oil can be used in place of the coconut oil, such as avocado or safflower.
+Any type of neutral flavoured oil can be used in place of coconut oil, such as sunflower or safflower.

 Store them in an airtight container at room temperature for up to 2 days, after that, move them into the refrigerator for another 3-4 days.
 When you’re ready to serve, bring them up to room temperature, and you can warm them up slightly, if you’d like, before serving.

 To freeze, fully cool and wrap them tightly so they are airtight.
 Place in an airtight container and freeze for up to one month.
 When you’re ready to serve them, thaw at room temperature and serve.
 Just before serving, you can warm them up a bit in the microwave.